luqas11/bombitapp/firmware/README.md

 # Firmware

 ### How this works
 This ESP8266 sketch connects the board to the WiFi network, and exposes some endpoints to get system status and set system configuration.
-The [Postman](https://www.postman.com/) collection in the root directoty of this repository has complete examples and use cases of this API.
+The [Postman](https://www.postman.com/) collection in the root directory of this repository has complete examples and use cases of this API.

 ### API